 After you have done all you can to limit expenses, you need to look for ways to generate additional revenue.
 Getting a second job is an obvious choice; if your spouse doesn’t work, perhaps they can find a way to start bringing in another income stream.
 In the current gig economy, it’s not terribly difficult to find ways to make some extra spending money each month.

 Another idea for bringing in extra funds is to start selling some of the excess belongings you have accumulated.
 If you have space, perhaps look into finding a paying roommate.
 Research whether or not you may be eligible to receive government assistance, unemployment compensation, or even forbearance on mortgage payments.
-While it may hurt your pride to accept that kind of help, if it prevents you from filing for bankruptcy, it may be the smartest course of action.
+While it may hurt your pride to accept that kind of help, if it prevents you from filing bankruptcy Chapter 7, it may be the smartest course of action.

 Research Debt Consolidation And Settlement